HiddenMark/Netflix2/docs/Netflix2Tutorial.md

 ### Specifications Pros and Cons

-- PRO: filtering is decided at runtime, depending on the parameters passed.
+- :white_check_mark: PRO: filtering is decided at runtime, depending on the parameters passed.

-- PRO: filters can be reused.
+- :white_check_mark: PRO: filters can be reused.

-- PRO: with the metamodel, we can do type check at compilation time.
+- :white_check_mark: PRO: with the metamodel, we can do type check at compilation time.

-- CON: without the metamodel, the name of the entities properties is coded as a String, and thus cannot be checked at compilation time.
+- :x: CON: without the metamodel, the name of the entities properties is coded as a String, and thus cannot be checked at compilation time.

 # \*\*\*\* Bonus Content: Projections